Pui Pui Molcar: Anime

 Pui Pui Molcar aired in TV Tokyo as one of the segments in the Children's Variety Program Kinder TV on January 5, 2021.
 Each two-minute episode is aired at 7:30 AM.
+A second season aired on TV Tokyo from October 8 to December 24, 2022, with Hana Ono directing the series and UchuPeople taking over as main animation studio from Japan Green Hearts.
 Bandai Namco Entertainment streams the show officially in YouTube for free.
-Muse Communication also licensed the series outside Japan to be aired also in YouTube in South and Southeast Asian territories.
+Muse Communication licensed the series outside Japan to be aired also in YouTube in South and Southeast Asian territories.
 Netflix is streaming the series in North America and other select territories excluding some parts of Asia starting March 25, 2021.
-A second season aired on on TV Tokyo from October 8 to December 24, 2022, with Hana Ono directing the series and UchuPeople taking over as main animation studio from Japan Green Hearts.

 Bandai Namco Arts, under the Bandai Visual label, released the first season of the series in both DVD and Blu-ray box sets on July 28, 2021.